brucemack/kc1fsz-rc1/README.md

 * A demonstration video of the current prototype
 [can be seen here](https://www.youtube.com/watch?v=HBwrpokd7FI).
 * A demonstration video of the soft console [can be seen here](https://www.youtube.com/watch?v=gWjOw0UzMgY).
+* The hardware for the LoRa integration [is here](https://github.com/brucemack/lora-r2).
+* The software for the LoRa integration [is here](https://github.com/brucemack/remote-probe).

 Parameters
 ==========